 Any of these trends alone will have a major impact on economies and industries.
 Together they represent a cocktail that could reshape stock markets and redefine the investment industry.
 Understanding those trends and aligning investments to them will be vital.
 Sustainable investment is becoming a requirement, not a choice.

 Growing impacts also demand innovative thinking and more robust investment tools.
 Off-the-shelf ESG ratings, subjective assessments and lazy rules of thumb have to be replaced by new approaches.
 This will involve everything from defining and assessing corporate sustainability, to quantifying and comparing companies, to building portfolios and helping investors understand the impacts their portfolios have.

 For our part, we have invested heavily in developing tools to help our analysts, fund managers and clients navigate the turbulence ahead.
 Last year, we detailed the SustainEx framework we have developed to quantify companies’ social and environmental externalities, putting a monetary figure to the positive and negative impacts companies have on society.
 We have rolled that framework out across over 10,000 companies, providing an objective basis on which to assess impacts and risks through an economic lens.

 The pendulum is swinging back

 That journey will continue.
 The investment industry became increasingly focused on dissecting financial data for much of the last few decades, emphasising measures of how much money companies make, over how they make money and how sustainable those profits will prove.
-The pendulum is swinging back; we believe asset managers need to refocus their investments lenses now more than ever.
+The pendulum is swinging back; asset managers need to refocus their investments lenses now more than ever.